Yaskawa-Global/SmartPendantSDK/docs/en/howto-read-write-io.md

 ```

-Now if you use the pendant I/O screen to manupulate output 8, you will see change events.
+Now if you use the pendant I/O screen to manipulate output 8, you will see change events.

 To stop receiving events for a particular I/O:
 ```java